vimc/montagu-config/README.md

 # Deployment

-On a first deployment (after bringing down all containers), the order matters.
-You need to bring up `packit` (and `OrderlyWeb` if you are using that) *before* `montagu`, otherwise the proxy will fail to start.

-If you get a gateway error causing packit login to fail, redeploy montagu (or have a go just restarting the proxy container).
-This can happen if you redeploy packit without subsequently restarting montagu.

-Assuming `uat` here:

 Start OrderlyWeb from `montagu-orderly-web/` with:

 ```
 ./start
 ```

+Then bring up packit and montagu with

 ```
-packit start --pull uat
+packit start --pull
-montagu start --pull uat
+montagu start --pull
 ```

-Replace `uat` with `science` or `production` on those machines.
+The order that you do this does not matter, but nothing will be accessible until montagu has started because it includes the proxy.

 See https://github.com/vimc/montagu-deploy for more details on the deploy tool.